by The Law Office of Frank Ciardi | Sep 30, 2020 | Criminal Defense

 Cannabidiol, or CBD oil, is a different story.
 There is some evidence that CDB oil, a marijuana extract, effectively treats pain, anxiety, muscle stiffness, and a few other conditions.
 Epidiolex, a CBD oil-based drug, has been approved for use in the United States since 2018.
 Today, a plethora of Cannabidiol products are available in specialty stores throughout Monroe County.

 Before 2019, CBD oil was in a legal grey area, at least in terms of New York law.
 Since it is a marijuana extract, the substance was technically illegal.
 But since CBD oil contains no THC, the impairing ingredient in marijuana, there was no logical reason to ban it.
-Typically, if police arrested people for illegal possession of CDB oil, a Rochester drug possession lawyer could get the charges thrown out of court.
+Typically, if police arrested people for illegally possessing CDB oil, a Rochester drug possession lawyer could get the charges thrown out of court.

 Today, CBD oil is 100 percent legal for personal, non-medicinal use.
 Most people ingest CBD oil directly or use it as a dietary supplement.